-(The music publishing business gives a cash advance to a songwriter in return for owning half the income generated from their songs.
-The publisher is betting that the songs will earn at least that much, whether recorded by a famous artist or the songwriter themselves.)
+Music publishers give a cash advance to a songwriter in return for owning half the future income generated from their songs.
+The publisher is betting that those songs will earn at least as much as that cash advance.

 The other writer was horrible.
-His songs were really bad metal that'd make Spinal Tap cringe.
-Poorly recorded, terribly performed, sent late, and on reel-to-reel tape that nobody used anymore.
-(I always had to dust off the reel-to-reel machine twice a year when his new demos would arrive.)
-But in the 80s he'd been in a band with a major rock star, and had 1/16th of a songwriting credit on one song that was on a record that sold over 20 million copies.
-His advance: $500,000.
+His songs were really bad metal that would make the worst metal band cringe.
+They were poorly recorded and terribly performed.
+But in the 80s he had been in a band with a major rock star, so he had a partial songwriting credit on a song on a record that sold over 12 million copies.

 You have to make your own success first, before you ask the industry for help.

-You have to show that you’re going to be successful with-or-without their help.
-Show that you have momentum, and if they want to accelerate it or amplify it they can, but it will cost them to ride your coat-tails.
+Show that you’re going to be successful without their help.
+Show that you have momentum.
+If they want to accelerate or amplify your success, they will have to pay to ride your train.

-If you don't do this, then even in the best-case scenario, where someone at the company really believes in you, you'll have no negotiating leverage, and will get the worst deal possible.
+If you approach them before you can show some success, then you’ll have no negotiating leverage, and will get the worst deal possible.